Winner-gH/Pair-programming/README.md

 - In our case it is 6.
 - Finally you have to write your first name followed by hyphen and then the answer obtained
 - In our case it will be Mohammed-6
+- If this answer comes out to be 0 then add 1 to it.

 ### Before the main task I would like to mention that only 1st year students are allowed to use the Github UI and 2nd years are allowed to do so at places where it is required.